Diamondback Energy profit jumps nearly three-fold on fuel demand recovery

-(Reuters) -Permian basin-focused producer Diamondback Energy Inc on Monday reported a near three-fold sequential jump in quarterly adjusted profit as COVID-19 vaccine rollouts and easing travel restrictions boosted oil demand.
+Permian basin-focused producer Diamondback Energy Inc (FANG.O) on Monday reported a near three-fold sequential jump in quarterly adjusted profit as COVID-19 vaccine rollouts and easing travel restrictions boosted oil demand.

 Earnings at U.S. oil firms have improved in the first quarter thanks to a 27% surge in crude prices this year, while gas producers have benefited from a deep freeze in Texas that lifted demand for the fuel used in heating and power generation.